-In Ecopath, a diet matrix is required that describes the proportion of each prey i in the diet of predator j, DC{ij}.
-The diet matrix of the full NWACS model was simplified for the MICE model by first summing the DC{ij} across NWACS-MICE prey groups and then averaging across NWACS-MICE predators, weighted by total consumption (BQ/B) of each predator.
-Any DC{ij} for a prey type not included in the MICE model was assigned to diet import (Table 31).
+In Ecopath, a diet matrix is required that describes the proportion of each prey i in the diet of predator j, $DC{ij}$ .
+The diet matrix of the full NWACS model was simplified for the MICE model by first summing the $DC{ij}$ across NWACS-MICE prey groups and then averaging across NWACS-MICE predators, weighted by total consumption (B\Q/B) of each predator.
+Any $DC{ij}$ for a prey type not included in the MICE model was assigned to diet import (Table 31).
 Diet import provides a convenient workaround to modeling all the prey items of every species.
 Essentially, it allows for some proportion of the diet to be obtained from outside the modeled system and this part of their consumption is held constant over time in Ecosim.
-For example, striped bass age 6+ have a diet import of 0.269, meaning that 26.9% of their consumption will remain constant over time, i.e. they will always be able to achieve 26.9% of their base food intake.
+For example, striped bass age 6+ have a diet import of 0.269, meaning that 26.9% of their consumption comes from groups not included in the model.
+In Ecosim, that proportion of their total consumption will remain constant over time, i.e. they will always be able to achieve 26.9% of their base food intake.